troldal/OpenXLSX/README.md

 As the heading says - the latest "Release" that is shown on https://github.com/troldal/OpenXLSX/releases is from 2021-11-06, and severely outdated - please pull / download the latest SW version directly from the repository in its current state.
 Link for those that do not want to use ```git```: https://github.com/troldal/OpenXLSX/archive/refs/heads/master.zip

+## (aral-matrix) 12 July 2025 - working on refactoring all XML related code to hide pugixml under the library interface
+* as a step towards packaging OpenXLSX for debian, and to resolve some long-open issues, work is ongoing to hide the pugixml interfaces under the OpenXLSX library interfaces.
+Unfortunately, this brings some performance impact (execution time of Demos 5-7 ca. 20%-25% longer).
+If this is an issue, please stay on the master branch for now (or use the -O2 optimization flag which should bring a quite big boost that makes a net positive)

 ## (aral-matrix) 04 May 2025 - moved file system access functions (shared by zip implementations and XLDocument) to detail/OpenXLSXFileSystemTools.hpp
 * in preparation for localizing (if not removing) the boost::nowide dependency, the new header file ```detail/OpenXLSXFileSystemTools.hpp``` now comprises all functions where unicode (filename) support might be relevant, to be implemented centrally - currently on the To-Do list
 * ```XLDocument::create```: creating a new document no longer creates a file under that name until an explicit call of ```XLDocument::save``` or ```::saveAs```.
 This is to remove a dependency of XLDocument on boost::nowide on Windows.